richyjackson/richyjackson.github.io/exam/warehouses.md

 | 5XL | 256 | 0.071111 |
 | 6XL | 512 | 0.142222 |

-> Large warehouses do not improve perforance for data loading.
-Files are loaded consequtively and performance is affected by the number and size of files
+> Large warehouses do not improve data loading performance.
+As files are loaded consequtively, performance is affected by the number and size of files
 ### Multi-cluster Warehouses

 > Multi-cluster warehouses are Standard Warehouses with multiple instances.
 Each query is assigned compute resource.
 Once this has been exhausted items are then queued.
-By adding clusters you avoid queueing
+By adding clusters you avoid queueing<br>

-- Each warehouse has a default of 10 clusters which can be overrided to the maxium allowable for the warehouse size
+>Each warehouse has a default of 10 clusters which can be overrided to the maxium allowable for the warehouse size<br>

 | Size | Max Clusters |
 |---|---|